 Getting Cancer Treatment?
 Start Here!

-A good place to start is learning a little bit about the cancer you have been diagnosed with.
+A good place to start is learning a little bit about your type of cancer.
 This can help you better understand what is being recommended when you see oncology specialists.
 You will likely hear a whole new vocabulary of medical terms.
-You don't need to know it all- but knowing a little can go a long way.
+You don't need to know it all-but knowing a little can go a long way.
 And don't ever be afraid to ask "what does that mean?" or "can you explain that again?"
 This is your health and care - the oncology team is there for you.
-Don't be afraid to ask about anything you are unsure of or struggling with.
+Don't be nervous to ask about anything you are unsure of or struggling with.

 Cancer Treatment Information